Accessibility Resource Guide

 This state program lends audiobooks and braille items by mail to people who can’t use print materials.
 Machines and application forms are available directly from FLLS.
 Visit our Outreach Services webpage or Talking Books and Braille Library for more information.

 Bookshare – This online library offers thousands of digital books and periodicals in accessible formats to people who cannot use standard print materials, including Braille, large print and synthetic speech.
-NEW: Membership is now freely available to you through the LEAP Program (Library eBook Accessibility Program), just log in through the link with your library card.

 Choice Magazine Listening – If you qualify for the NYS Talking Books and Braille Library, then you are also eligible to receive recorded tapes of many current magazine and newspaper articles for free.
 Content is drawn from publications such as Sports Illustrated, The New Yorker, The Wall Street Journal, and U.S. News & World Report.
 To subscribe, fill out an online application, or contact FLLS staff for a paper application.